fiatjaf/go-cliche/README.md

 # go-cliche

-This is a small library that will start [cliché](https://github.com/fiatjaf/cliche) (with `java -jar` stuff, so you'll need Java) and communicate with it via STDIN and STDOUT, allowing you to send commands, receive replies and also receive events.
+This is a small library that will start [cliché](https://github.com/fiatjaf/cliche) and communicate with it via STDIN and STDOUT, allowing you to send commands, receive replies and also receive events.

 See the example below or read the full [API docs](https://pkg.go.dev/github.com/fiatjaf/go-cliche) for more (not much more).